Best cheap robot vacuums in 2025

 Reasons to avoid

-iLife's V3s Pro remains the best cheap robot vacuum overall.
-Although it has been on our list for well over a year, it’s still our top pick due to its unique combination of excellent pet hair cleaning performance and affordability.
 The V3s Pro performs especially well on bare surfaces, such as hardwood floors and tile, but works well on thinner rugs, too.
 Unlike most robot vacuums we’ve seen, the V3s Pro collects debris using a powerful 3-inch wide suction opening instead of a brush roll.
 This is why it's also one of the best robot vacuums for pet hair.

-You can't control this bump-and-clean robot vacuum from your smart phone or speaker since it doesn't have an app for a Wi-Fi connection.
-The only way to control it is while you're home via the included IR remote or onboard buttons.
-This is ideal if you’re skittish about internet-connected home devices and security.
 The random cleaning pattern of the V3s Pro means it might miss a few tighter spots like around the legs of a chair or table.
 However, if you’re willing to keep an eye on this bot while it’s cleaning, the iLife V3s Pro is an incredible value that will keep your floors both debris and fur-free.
-That's why we've added it as one of our best robot vacuum cleaners overall.

-Read our full iLife V3s Pro review.
+- Read our full iLife V3s Pro review

-Best smart features
+Best smart cheap robot vacuum

 Specifications